leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

   The most of us, the _JVM programmer-vulgaris_ kind come from C/C++, OOP, Spring world with JEE system legacy behind backs.
 First we are taught to learn structures, then algorithms, then OOP and abstractions, then someone comes in and makes all of us look as fools, because _patterns are the king_.
-Then, few years after another newcomer makes all of look as fools again - _we should use Scala/Haskell/XYZ_ and write our code monads/burito style ;) The same thing applies to application layers as well.
+Then, few years after another newcomer makes all of look as fools again - _we should use Scala / Haskell / XYZ_ and write our code monads / burritoto style ;) The same thing applies to application layers as well.

   So, my first _wtf_ reaction is mostly because of what influence Spring, Guice and similar programming models has had on me.
 I'm used to layer applications certain way now.
 And it was challenging to me rethink this approach with Play